ethnosdev/memorize_scripture/docs/docs/settings/settings.md

 ## Max new verses per day

 This is the maximum number of new verses the app will show you every day.
-The default is 10.
-Set it to a lower number if you don't want to have so many new verses in one day.
+Set it to a number like 5 or 10 if you don't want to get too many new verses in one day.

-This setting is useful when you reset the due date for all of the verses in a collection but you don't want to practice them all at once.
+This setting is useful when you reset the due date for all of the verses in a collection, but you don't want to practice them all at once.

 ## Max days between reviews